-Take action on the identified areas of opportunity and commit to reaching the highest implementation level within each of the seven categories and build a culture of equity (see Section 5: Levels of Implementation).
+Take action on the identified areas of opportunity and commit to reaching the advanced level of implementation within each of the seven categories and build a culture of equity (see Section 5: Levels of Implementation).
 Consider using the Centers for Medicare & Medicaid Services (CMS) Disparities Impact Statement54 to develop your action plan, which provides a step-by-step quality improvement framework to identify disparities and act.
-Additional resources and educational opportunities are on the MHA Community site55, available to all MHA Keystone Center
+Additional resources and educational opportunities are on the MHA Community site55, available to all MHA Keystone Center members.